 If the state can show that you have had two prior DWI charges any time in the past (and from anywhere in the country), the state attorneys may prosecute you for Felony DWI,10 with mandatory jail time and very long probation sentences.
 You can also be convicted with Felony DWI if you had one previous Intoxication Manslaughter conviction11.
 These Felony DWI convictions are third degree felonies.12

 If you are convicted of any felony, you will lose your right to vote and own a gun, in addition to many other significant problems that come with the label of being a “felon.”
-If you are charged with Felony DWI, do not plead guilty.
 There are many ways to fight a Felony DWI charge, including challenging the underlying convictions used to enhance the crime.
 Sometimes convictions in other states would not be considered DWI convictions under Texas state law.
-Make sure that you discuss this with your DWI lawyer.
+Make sure that you discuss this with your DWI Defense Lawyer.

 In Texas, if you were convicted of a DWI, you cannot get it off your criminal record.
 If your DWI charge was ultimately dismissed, then you may be able to get it off your record.
 Learn more about expunction eligibility